briluu/quizdroid/README.md

 * As a user, when I am on the "answer" page, and it is the last question of the topic, the "Finish" button should take me back to the first topic-list page, so that I can take a new quiz.

+## Part 2
+* As a developer, the "topic overview", "question" and "answer" pages should be merged into a single Activity, using Fragments to swap between the question UI and the answer UI.
+This means, then, that there will be only two Activities in the entire system: the list of topics at the front of the application, and the multi-use activity that serves for the topic overview, the question, and answer pages.

 1pt: Topic Overview uses fragment
 1pt: Question uses fragment